Tudat/tudat/_sources/tutorials/tudatFeatures/environmentSetup/availableSettings.rst.txt

        Eigen::Vector3d constantCoefficients;
        constantCoefficients( 0 ) = 1.5;
        constantCoefficients( 2 ) = 0.3;
-       bodySettings[ "TestVehicle" ]->aerodynamicCoefficientSettings = boost::make_shared< ConstantAerodynamicCoefficientSettings >(
+       bodySettings[ "TestVehicle" ]->aerodynamicCoefficientSettings = std::make_shared< ConstantAerodynamicCoefficientSettings >(
            referenceArea, constantCoefficients, true, true );

    For constant drag coefficient of 1.5 and lift coefficient of 0.3.

 .. class:: TabulatedAerodynamicCoefficientSettings

    Settings for tabulated aerodynamic coefficients as a function of given independent variables.
 These tables can be defined either manually or loaded from a file, as discussed in more detail :ref:`here <tudatFeaturesAerodynamicGuidanceReadingAerodynamicCoefficients>`.
 Coefficients can be defined as a function of angle of sideslip, angle of attack, Mach number or altitude.
 If you simulation requires any other dependencies for the coefficients, please open an issue on Github requesting feature.

 .. method:: Local Inclination methods

    Settings for aerodynamic coefficients computed internally using a shape model of the vehicle, valid for hypersonic Mach numbers.
 Currently, this type of aerodynamic coefficients can only be set manually in the :class:`Body` object directly.

 Time-variations of the gravity field
 ************************************